Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 sudo /sbin/hwclock -w
 ```

-You'll need to repeat this step periodically, about once a month.
+You'll need to repeat this step periodically as the click drifts (about once a month).

 ### 2.4.0 Setup Storage

 The NAS will use a regular key-encrypted pool with a passphrase-encrypted "top" dataset under which all other datasets will
 reside with inherited encryption.
+This way the NAS wil boot up without a password, but in order to access the data a password
+will need to be entered through the web UI.

 Because NVMe SSDs don't fail as often as mechanical hard drives, we'll be using RAIDZ1.
 The Aiffro only has four NVMe slots
 after all.